Estimated Reading Time: 14 mins

 My PMDD Alter-Ego

-If you’ve gotten to know me through any of my social platforms, it may almost sound like I’m yielding to the potency of PMDD by creating this alter-ego persona.
+If you’ve come to know me through my various channels, this post might sound as though I’m yielding to the potency of PMDD by creating an alter-ego persona.

 Image by Tima Miroshnichenko on pexels

-Annie, the actual me is hard working, committed, patient, caring, kind, funny, disciplined, and loyal.
+Annie, the actual me is hard working, committed, patient, caring, kind, funny, intentional, and loyal.

-If I did not have PMDD, this is the me you can expect to show up every time – the organic me.
+If I didn’t have PMDD, this is the version of me you could expect to show up every time — the most authentic me.

 Image by SHVETS production on pexels

-Anita still possesses all the traits of Annie, however, she comes with unpleasant added extras that can seemingly overwhelm the usual traits Annie typically exudes.
+My alter-ego still possesses the traits of Annie, however, she comes with unpleasant added extras that can seemingly overwhelm the usual traits Annie would typically exude.

-Anita can have quite the temper, is more emotionally sensitive, vulnerable, impressionable, can be direct, sharp, shy, unfiltered, and socially awkward.
+Anita can have quite the temper, is more emotionally sensitive, vulnerable, impressionable, and she can be direct, sharp, and socially awkward.

-She dislikes too much noise, is highly impatient, and cannot tolerate stupidity or naivety of any kind.
+She is highly impatient, and cannot tolerate stupidity or naivety of any kind.

 Image by Tima Miroshnichenko on pexels

-She can be quite the overthinker and likes things a particular way.
-If they’re not, she experiences a higher level of frustration.
+She’s an overthinker and likes things a particular way — if they’re not, she experiences a higher level of frustration.

-She also has a strong need for tranquil and quiet environments.
+Interestingly enough, there’s also a compelling need for tranquil, quiet environments.

 Image by cottonbro studio on pexels

-Despite the extras she comes with, Annie does her best to support Anita whenever she shows up.
+Despite all she comes with, Annie does her best to support Anita whenever she shows up.

 Image by Elizaveta Dushechkina on pexels